AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/rpt-fundamentals.md

 Need to include a report in a presentation or document?
 Any report can be saved as an image (in PNG, PDF, or SVG format) using the Report Options menu, located in the top right corner of every report.

 1. Click the gear icon in the top right corner of any report.
-1. From the drop-down, select Enlarge.
+1. From the dropdown, select **Enlarge**.
-1. When the report enlarges, click the download icon in the top right corner of the report.
+1. When the report enlarges, click **Download** in the top right corner of the report.
 1. Select the preferred image format from the dropdown.
 The download will begin immediately.

-Let us take a look:
+Take a look:

 ![](../../assets/3.3.gif)